PD Dr. Thomas Weller

 Leibniz Research Alliance "Value of the Past"

-The project explores the connection between mobility and border demarcations from an actor-centred perspective.
-The focus is on merchants of different "nations" who participated in the Atlantic trade from Seville.
-In doing so, they crossed the spatial and political-legal borders drawn by the Spanish authorities.
+The project explores the connection between mobility and differentiation from an actor-centred perspective.
+The focus is on mobile actors of different origins who crossed the spatial and political-legal borders drawn by the Spanish authorities.
 How did these practices of crossing borders affect the construction of identities and affiliations?